torgrimsonja/ResultsTrackerWeb/Documentation/Tasks.md

 1. Split registration script into two different scripts.
 2. Finish account_registration script that validates/creates user account
-3. Resolve issue with database queries in account_registration script
+3. Resolve issue with database queries in `account_registration` script
 4. Format daily tasks and timesheet information.
 5. Research correct method of retrieving friendly device info (ex: iPhone5 iOS 6.1.3)
 6. Implement device method in mobile application (really: bug Joey until he does it for me)
 7. Continue working on pseudo-code for syncing script (not pushed yet)
 8. Provide consultation for navigation (at $40 an hour, of course)

+##July 9th, 2013

+1. Updated `account_registration` script to update `device` table with assigned `account_id`
+2. Fixed Web Login script (request, error message, and redirect)
+3. Get PhoneGap SQLite plugin working on mobile application

 ##Left To Do